Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Indexability and Whittle Index

+Theorem~\ref{thm:ns-indexable} requires convex utility, which implies risk-seeking preferences and might not fit to some real-world applications.
+However, Theorem~\ref{thm:ns-indexable2} takes a different approach: it drops the convexity requirement and the ordering conditions, replacing them with a single bounded total variation constraint.
+These alternative sufficient conditions suggest that indexability can arise from different problem structures.
+Finally, while Theorems~\ref{thm:ns-indexable} and \ref{thm:ns-indexable2} provide sufficient conditions for indexability, arms may still be indexable even when these conditions are violated.
+The key requirement is that the optimal policy be monotone in the penalty parameter $\lambda$. \NimaEdits{As shown in \citet[Table 2]{nino2007dynamic}, the number of nonindexable restless bandits are very limited.
+In addition, we did not encounter any nonindexable instances in our numerical analysis.}

-\subsection{Computation of Whittle indices}
+\subsection{Computation of Whittle Indices}

-Primarily, there are three approaches to consider.
+Primarily, there are three approaches to consider for computing Whittle indices.
 One approach is problem-specific where the Whittle index formula is computed exactly~\citep{jacko2012opportunistic,borkar2017opportunistic,yu2018deadline,wang2019opportunistic}.
-The other one is the \textit{modified adaptive greedy algorithm} \citep{akbarzadeh2022conditions} which works for any indexable RMAB in discounted and average reward setups.
-And the last one is numerical search which is either through \textit{adaptive greedy} \citep{nino2007dynamic}, binary search~\citep{qian2016restless,akbarzadeh2019dynamic}, or brute-force search.
+The other one is the \textit{modified adaptive greedy algorithm} \citep{akbarzadeh2022conditions}, which works for any indexable RB in discounted and average reward setups.
+The last one is numerical search, which is either through \textit{adaptive greedy} \citep{nino2007dynamic}, binary search~\citep{qian2016restless,akbarzadeh2019dynamic}, or brute-force search.

 In this work, we adapt the numerical search approach described in \citet{akbarzadeh2019dynamic} to compute the Whittle indices using binary search.
-The procedure of the binary search algorithm is described below and also presented in Appendix~\ref{app:algs} in more detail including its computational complexity.
+This approach works for any indexable restless bandits instance and the key difference in our setup is the risk-aware MDP solver.
+The procedure of the binary search algorithm \NimaEdits{is presented in Algorithms \ref{alg:IDX} and \ref{alg:CRC}.
+Based on the equivalence established in Proposition \ref{thm:optimalityAugmentedMDP}, the Whittle index $w^i$ for a history $(x_{0:t},a_{0:t-1})$ is recovered from the computed index $\hat{w}$ by mapping the history to its corresponding augmented state $(x_t, s_t)$, where $s_t = \sum_{t'=0}^{t-1} r^i_{t'}(x_{t'},a_{t'})$ is the accumulated reward: \( w^i(x_{0:t},a_{0:t-1}, t) := \hat{w}\left(x_t, \sum_{t'=0}^{t-1} r^i_{t'}(x_{t'},a_{t'})\right) \).} For simplicity, we drop the superscript~$i$ in the pseudo-code.